-Free things to do with kids in Hong Kong.
-Keep the little ones entertained with these creative, educational, and adventurous activities
+In search of free things to do with kids in Hong Kong?
+Keep the little ones entertained with these creative, educational, and adventurous activities.

-From treating them to their favourite food at child-friendly restaurants to buying them stylish kid’s clothes and taking them on a getaway to family-friendly hotels in Macau, there are plenty of ways we can make the little ones happy.
-If you’ve been searching for affordable options to entertain your family in the city, you’ll want to check out our top picks for free things to do with kids in Hong Kong.
-It’s time to get exploring and have fun!
+From treating them to their favourite food at child-friendly restaurants, to buying them stylish kid’s clothes and taking them on a staycay at family-friendly hotels, there are plenty of ways we can make the little ones happy.
+With summer holidays coming early this year, we know you’ll be on the lookout for affordable options to entertain your family in the city.
+So, we’ve rounded up our top picks for free things to do with kids in Hong Kong.
+It’s time to have fun and take a break together!

 Free things to do with kids in Hong Kong

-Tsim Sha Tsui is not only about shopping and nightlife, it’s also home to Kowloon Park, a large public park filled with facilities that will keep your kids active and happy.
-You’ve got to visit the playground and get lost in the maze garden, there’s even a mini soccer pitch!
-Also don’t forget to visit the Aviary, which comprises of seven planted enclosures that are home to over 90 birds of 24 species – including flamingos!
-For more entertainment, visit the park on Sundays, as they have weekly kung fu and lion dance performances that will surely excite your little ones!
+Tsim Sha Tsui isn’t only about shopping and nightlife – it’s also home to Kowloon Park, a large public park filled with facilities that will keep your kids active and happy.
+You’ve got to visit the playground and get lost in the maze garden.
+Plus, there’s even a mini soccer pitch.
+Also, don’t forget to visit the Aviary, which comprises of seven planted enclosures that are home to over 90 birds of 24 species – including flamingos!
+For more entertainment, visit the park on Sundays, as they have weekly kung fu and lion dance performances that will surely excite your little ones.
 If you’re planning on having a sporty family day out instead, visit Kowloon Park sports centre and swimming pool, which is one of the best equipped pool facilities used for various international events such as Hong Kong Games.

 Take a look at some of our other favourite Hong Kong parks.

 Kowloon Park, Kowloon Park Sports Centre, 22 Austin Road, Tsim Sha Tsui, Hong Kong, p.
 2724 3344, 尖沙咀柯士甸道22號九龍公園